allensolomon/wnba-player-value-analysis/README.md

 ## Next Steps
 Future work could include applying this framework to real-time data and extending analysis to broader roster decision-making contexts.

+## Data Source
+WNBA player statistics sourced from Basketball Reference and salary data from Spotrac.